To Understand the Hormonal Imbalance in Women

 How can you help your liver and make sure you’re eliminating excess hormones?

-Eat enough fiber- we require at least 30 grams per day, and many of us reach about half of this.
-Thread connects into metabolized hormones, cholesterol and moves them out of the body via the intestines.
-Up your intake of veggies, seeds, beans, legumes, nuts and gluten-free grains.
+Make sure you’re pooping at least once per day.
+If your bowels are congested, this increases your overall toxic load, which has to get processed in the liver.
+Eat enough fiber- we require at least 30 grams daily, and many reach about half of this.
+The thread connects into metabolized hormones and cholesterol and moves them out of the body via the intestines, up your intake of veggies, seeds, beans, legumes, nuts, and gluten-free grains.
+Cruciferous vegetables contain glucosinolates, which are broken down to indole-3-carbinol.

-Eat bitter foods- bitter greens like the rocket (arugula), endive and bitter lettuces stimulate the production of digestive secretions, such bile in the liver.
-Bile contains metabolized hormones and waste products, so we make sure it leaves the body, so the liver can continually process new fresh bile and help the organization.
+This compound supports the detoxification of estrogens.
+So eat more broccoli, cauliflower, cabbage, and kale every day.
+Eat bitter foods- bitter greens like the rocket (arugula), endive, and bitter lettuces stimulate the production of digestive secretions, such as bile, in the liver.
+Bile contains metabolized hormones and waste products, so we make sure it leaves the body, so the liver can continually process fresh bile and help the organization.
+Include rosemary and turmeric in your diet as much as possible.

+This help reduces inflammation in the body and liver and supports detoxification pathways or microbiota.
 Make sure you don’t have any hidden food intolerances.
 These will cause the body inflammation in the GIT and place an extra burden on your liver.
 Balance your gut bugs!
-Your microbiota (intestinal bacteria) also play a significant role in metabolizing of estrogens.
+Your microbiota (intestinal bacteria) also plays a significant role in metabolizing estrogens.

 Consume fermented foods with each meal: fermented veggies and kombucha, yogurts, kefir, sauerkraut, and feed your bugs with probiotic fibers: green bananas, cold potatoes, whole grains, legumes, fruits, and vegetables.

 Acne, Pre-Menstrual, and Progesterone testosterone, and estrogen

-Now If your progesterone levels are out of balance, this can also lead to hormonal acne, as other symptoms related to PMS and infertility.
-Balance progesterone levels have been shown to help block the activity of DHT, and the most potent of androgens, also this present in the skin and contributes to the formation of acne.
+If your progesterone levels are out of balance, this can also lead to hormonal Acne and other symptoms related to PMS and infertility.
+Balance progesterone levels have been shown to help block the activity of DHT and the most potent androgens present in the skin and contribute to the formation of Acne.
+We have discussed this earlier in this blog; progesterone is mainly produced once ovulation has occurred.

-We have discussed this earlier in this blog, progesterone mainly produced once ovulation has occurred.
-The egg released from a structure called the follicle, and once ovulation has occurred, the follicle forms the ‘corpus luteum,’ which is a secretory endocrine structure that produces most of our progesterone.
+The egg is released from a structure called the follicle.
+Once ovulation has occurred, the follicle forms the ‘corpus luteum,’ a secretory endocrine facility that produces most of our progesterone.

 The reasons why women fail to ovulate and why?

+High estrogen levels block the hormonal cascade that triggers ovulation, Polycystic ovarian syndrome (PCOS), Nutritional insufficiency, Low body fat percentage, Stress, Ovarian failure, and menopause.
 The Insufficient nutrients required to maintain the corpus luteum and produce hormones, Stress, and Inflammation

 How can these issues be addressed and ensure we make and maintain progesterone?